prologin/sadm/docs/source/setup.rst

 Then, install them::

-  python install.py networkd nic_configuration conntrack
+  python install.py networkd_gw nic_configuration conntrack
   systemctl enable --now systemd-networkd conntrack
   # `prologin` is the name of the interface to apply the configuration
   systemctl enable --now nic_configuration@prologin